-Both the tomato leaf curl New Delhi virus (ToLCNDV) and the tomato brown rugose fruit virus (ToBRFV) are not really present in the country.
+The tomato leaf curl New Delhi virus was not really present in the country for a long time.
 France observed TolCNDV on zucchini in the south east in fall 2020, but did not detect it again in 2021.
-Plant health authorities especially monitor the ToLCNDV situation in the greenhouses in the south of France, where conditions are more favourable for the whitefly insect vector Bemisia tabaci.
+However, in September 2022, local plant health authorities in the south of France (Bouches -du-Rhône) detected ToLCNDV on zucchini and melon in four sites (greenhouses and open fields).
+Local plant health authorities and VIRTIGATION partner INRAE have alerted national plant health authorities on this important finding.
+It is especially important monitor the ToLCNDV situation in the greenhouses in the south of France, where conditions are more favourable for the whitefly insect vector Bemisia tabaci.
 The climatic conditions in France outside greenhouses are not very favourable so far for Bemisia tabaci.

 As concerns ToBRFV, the European and Mediterranean Plant Protection Organization (EPPO) consider the virus to be transient and under eradication.
 French plant health authorities detected the virus in two instances in greenhouse tomatoes so far.
 Firstly, in February 2020 in the Brittany region, and secondly, in July 2021 in the south west.
 The country has carried out official ToBRFV monitoring plans since 2020 on tomato, pepper and eggplant crops, as well as tomato and pepper seeds.
 Seed monitoring of ToBRFV is crucial due to its seed transmissibility, and to prevent problems for seed exchanges.